Do You Remember the First Time? (The Vampire Diaries)

 "Do You Remember the First Time?" is the 7th episode of the sixth season of the American series The Vampire Diaries and the series' 118th episode overall.
 "Do You Remember the First Time?" was originally aired on November 13, 2014, on The CW.
 The episode was written by Rebecca Sonnenshine and directed by Darren Genet.

-Plot

-More drama takes place with a missing Tripp Cooke, Sheriff Forbes is threatened.
-Caroline and Stefan, although not very friendly with each other at the moment, go to get her back.
-After everyone continues to convince Elena that she had once loved Damon, she decides to run through the magic free, Mystic Falls border.
-So she does, getting glimpses of her and Damon but never fully remembering yet that she loves him.
-Damon pulls her back across the line and she asks about a kiss in the rain.
-He continues to try to get her to remember.

 Feature music

 In the episode "Do You Remember the First Time?" we can hear the songs: